Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Experiments

 \section{Experiments}

 Following LangSplat~\cite{langsplat}, we conduct experiments on the further annotated LERF~\cite{lerf} dataset that contains a set of in-the-wild scenes and on the 3D-OVS~\cite{3dovs} dataset, which includes a collection of long-tail objects for evaluating open-vocabulary 3D querying.
 Additionally, we report results on the Replica~\cite{replica} dataset, which has labeled point clouds for indoor objects.
-We randomly choose 10 classes as text queries from the 8 chosen scenes of Replica.
+We then evaluate on ten object classes for querying over eight senses in Replica.

-{ \bf Evaluation metrics.} Since the ground truths for LERF and 3D-OVS datasets are provided in 2D, we measure the performance of 3D querying indirectly.
+{ \bf Evaluation metrics.} As the ground-truths for LERF and 3D-OVS datasets are provided in 2D, we measure the performance of 3D querying indirectly.
 We render the queried Gaussians in $\hat\gM_\vq^{\tt 3D}$ to obtain a 2D mask for evaluation using 2D metrics following LangSplat~\cite{langsplat}.
 This includes mean Intersection over Union (mIoU $\uparrow$) and localization accuracy (Loc.
 Acc $\uparrow$).
 Here, mIoU is defined as the ratio of the intersecting pixels to the total number of pixels in the union of the predicted masks and ground-truth masks.

 For Loc.
-Acc, a query is considered correct if the center of the queried mask’s exterior bounding box falls within the bounding box of the ground truth.
+Acc, a query is considered correct if the center of the queried mask’s exterior bounding box falls within the bounding box of the ground-truth.
 We also report mIoU accuracy (mAcc$\uparrow$), a 2D metric proposed by OpenGaussian~\cite{opengaussian}, where a query is considered correct if its IoU is greater than $0.25$.
-For the Replica dataset, which contains 3D retrieval ground truths, mIoU and mAcc are instead computed on the set of 3D locations of the Gaussians.
+For the Replica dataset, which contains 3D retrieval ground-truths, mIoU and mAcc are instead computed on the set of 3D locations of the Gaussians.